Do computers emit radiation?

 Infrared light runs in the 10-100 THz band.

 Radio waves.
-The WiFi and Bluetooth antennas in your laptop or tower both receive and transmit radio wave emissions in either the 2.4 GHz (giga-Hertz) and/or 5.0 GHz portions of the spectrum.
+The WiFi and Bluetooth antennas in your laptop, wireless device, or tower both receive and transmit radio wave emissions in either the 2.4 GHz (giga-Hertz) and/or 5.0 GHz portions of the spectrum.
 Wireless devices send and receive data to foster communication, the transmission of information, and for a checks-and-balances system of regulating reliable information transfer.

 One GHz is defined as 109 cycles per second, so a bit longer wavelength than visible light.